0x80/isolate-package/README.md

 unusable at the moment.
 Until that is resolved, the lockfile is automatically excluded for PNPM.

+### A Partial Workaround

-_Tip:_ If you can't use a lockfile, a partial workaround would be to declare dependencies using exact versions in your manifest file.
+If you can't use a lockfile, and you are worried about things breaking, a partial workaround would be to declare dependencies using exact versions in your manifest file.
 This doesn't prevent your dependencies dependencies from installing newer versions, like a lockfile would, but at least you minimize the risk of things breaking.